SENATE JOINT RESOLUTION NO. 1

 (b) a majority of the members of the house in which the bill is to be considered, at the time of second reading; or

-(2) The presiding officer may grant additional time to the sponsor for preparation of the sponsor's fiscal note.
+(2) The presiding officer may grant additional time to the sponsor for preparation of the sponsor's fiscal note rebuttal.

-(3) Upon receipt of the completed sponsor's fiscal note, the presiding officer shall refer it to the committee hearing the bill.
-If the bill is printed, the note must be identified as a sponsor's fiscal note, reproduced, and placed on the members' desks.
+(3) Upon receipt of the completed sponsor's fiscal note rebuttal form, the presiding officer shall refer it to the committee hearing the bill.
+If the bill is printed, the form must be identified as a sponsor's fiscal note rebuttal, reproduced, and placed on the members' desks.

-the completed sponsors' fiscal notes on a different color paper than the fiscal notes prepared by the Budget Director.
+(4) The Legislative Services Division shall provide forms for preparation of sponsors' fiscal note rebuttals and shall print the completed sponsors' fiscal note rebuttal forms on a different color paper than the fiscal notes prepared by the Budget Director.

 40-120.
 Substitute bills.
 (1) A committee may recommend that every clause in a bill be changed and that entirely new material be substituted so long as the new material is relevant to the title and subject of the original bill.
 The substitute bill is considered an amendment and not a new bill.